 My daughter and her fiancé recently announced to my mother that she was not invited.
 This occurred when she was trying to insert her own plans for their wedding, such as telling them to have it at church even though my daughter and her fiancé are non-religious.
 This resulted in my mother yelling, and my daughter and her fiancé first defending themselves and then, when my mother wouldn’t calm down, leaving.
 My mother then burst into tears and asked why my daughter hates her.
 She is now urging my siblings and me to convince my daughter to change her mind.

-My husband has said he will support my daughter and her decision, as will I. I don’t know what to do to make this situation better. — Mother of the Bride, Daughter of the Uninvited
+My husband has said he will support my daughter and her decision, as will I. But I don’t know what to do to make this situation better. — Mother of the Bride, Daughter of the Uninvited

-Questions likes yours are perfect for me during this exhausting, sleep-deprived (and hopefully short) period in my life because they’re so simple to answer.
-Your daughter and her fiancé are paying for their own wedding and you have absolutely ZERO say in whom they invite.
+This one is easy: your daughter and her fiancé are paying for their own wedding and you have absolutely ZERO say in whom they invite.
 The end, period.
 If you are honest in saying that you take steps to protect your daughter from her abusive grandmother, you will wholeheartedly support her decision to not invite the woman to her wedding.

-Now, as for how to “make this situation better,” I can only assume you mean, how can you manage your mother’s feelings and behavior around this decision.
-And the answer to that is also simple: you can’t.
-You have no control over how your mother reacts or behaves to anything.
-If you did, I imagine you would never have let her verbally abuse your daughter (or you or any of your other loved ones she’s managed to alienate over the years).
-Your mom is going to behave the way she wants to behave.
 The good news is you CAN control your own reaction and behavior.
 And you know what you should do?
 Refuse to discuss the wedding with your mother.
 Tell her she’s not invited because she has alienated your daughter and her fiancé and they don’t want her there and it’s out of your control and the topic is not up for discussion.
 Then when she tries to discuss it with you, as you know she will, change the topic.
 If she keeps bringing it back to the wedding, leave/stop talking to her.
 Take a cue from your daughter and set some boundaries.

 I understand how difficult it must be say no to the woman who raised you and whom, I’m sure, you no doubt love despite her flaws and her mistreatment of her children and grandchildren.
 But setting boundaries doesn’t make you a bad daughter.
 It doesn’t mean you don’t love your mother.
 It means you love yourself (and your daughter) enough to say “enough!”.